kenny-goh/jobshopplannerdemo/README.md

 The goals of this project are the followings:
 - To create react GUI components suitable for interactive planning solutions on the web ( Gantt Chart, etc..)
-- To create a framework for building simple yet configurable planning solutions with rules expressed as logic or predicates.
+- To create a framework for building simple yet configurable planning solutions with rules expressed as logic and predicates.
 - Configurable optimizer based on simplex solver.
 -
 ...